Orthopaedic Surgery FAQ

 3. What are the benefits of minimally invasive surgery?

 The surgeons at Mission Peak Orthopaedic Medical Group specialize in the use of minimally invasive techniques, such as arthroscopy, to treat a variety of joint conditions.
 The potential benefits of minimally invasive surgery include:

 - Shorter hospital stay and quicker return to daily activities

 - Reduced pain post-surgery due to decreased tissue and muscle disruption

 In addition, the use of minimally invasive surgical techniques during joint replacement surgery will often allow the surgeon to achieve a more natural placement of the prosthetic implant, creating a more normal joint movement after surgery.

 4. What are common sports-related injuries?

-Sports-related injuries are most frequently the result of overexertion or trauma; the most common treated sports-related injuries are ligament tears.
+Sports-related injuries are most frequently the result of overexertion or trauma; the most commonly treated sports-related injuries are ligament tears.
 Tearing is the result of a ligament being stretched beyond its normal range, often due to awkward movements, such as twisting of a joint.
-Ligament tears are classified as either partial or full tears, depending on the severity of damage.
+Ligament tears are classified as either partial or full tears, depending on the severity of the damage.
 The most commonly torn ligaments include the ACL, the Achilles tendon, and the rotator cuff.

 Other commonly treated sports injuries include meniscal tears, labral tears, Achilles Tendonitis, and tennis elbow.